putanowr/nadamak/README.md

 # Documentation

-Documentation is absolutely essential part of Nadamak, however making it is huge effort.
+Documentation is absolutely essential part of Nadamak, however making it is a huge effort.
 Despite the fact that Nadamak guide barely scratches the surface of the subject you can look at [HTML version of it](https://putanowr.github.io/projects/nadamak/guide/en/html/index.html).